 Introduction

 Random access detection feature in decoder is an open issue.
+As illustrated in Figure 1, in normal condition, decoding of leading pictures shall have no problem since all their reference pictures are available in buffer.
+However, when random access occurs, in which decoding of some encoded pictures are skipped and decoder starts again at CRA pictures, then decoding of the leading pictures after that CRA picture shall have reference picture mismatches.

+Buffer condition when normal play

+Buffer condition when random access occurs

+Figure 1 – Problem with decoding leading pictures when random access occurs

 From discussions until the 6th JCTVC meeting, it seems like there is a common agreement that when random access event occurs, leading pictures that follow the CRA picture, which is used as the starting point for decoding after the random access event, shall not be decoded.
 However, it is not clear yet whether decoder should be able to actively detect the random access event or just passively rely on a system to indicate the event.

 In this contribution, we offer three options than can cover both active random access detection and passive random access notification.